A Practical Gift Solution: How to Make a CD or DVD of Photos

 Whether you decide on a chronological order or random selection, drop the uploaded pictures into the program and select "Create CD" when done.
 This will burn your pictures to your disc.
 Your computer will prompt you to select additional copies if needed.

-The Gateway CD folders are economical and easy to use.
-I have bought them in 10 packs and decorated them with with thin fabrics and ribbon, rice papers, rubber stamp designs, and customized photographic labels.
-The paper surface also accepts fine point permanent marker like sharpie with crisp detail.
+The RePlay recycled CD folders are economical and easy to use.
+Available from Amazon, I have bought them in 25 packs and decorated them with with thin fabrics and ribbon, rice papers, rubber stamp designs, and customized photographic labels.
 It's fun to get creative in making a one of a kind presentation!

 The gift of a custom DVD which features audio/visual memorabilia will be treasured by both young and old.
 It is a great way to remember and celebrate the lives of lost loved-ones and to introduce geneaology and traditions to new family members.
 Packaging can be as simple or as sophisticated as desired from ready-made mailers to beautifully hand-crafted photo-frame sleeves of artisan papers and trims.

 Boxes of pictures and bulky photo albums are impractical for sharing with a group and can't easily be sent to family and friends who live far away.
 Personalized DVDs can be viewed on both computer and TV, so they are a good choice for a person with limited access such as an elderly family member in a convalescent home, a soldier overseas, or someone stationed to work in a remote place.
 They are economical, fun to make, and sure to bring both laughter and sentimental tears.
 They will be watched over and over again and cherished through the years.

 Questions & Answers

 © 2012 Catherine Tally